Coexistence of localized and extended states in the Anderson model with long-range hopping

 Our calculations are valid only if we consider higly excited state, i.e. $KL \gg 1$, as given by condition \eqref{highExc}.
 Conditions \eqref{highExc} and \eqref{LocCond2} can be satisfied simultaneously in very large systems only if $\alpha < D/2$.

 Quasi-localized states, that we have just introduced, exist due to the presence of strong local fluctuations which correspond to the saddle-point solution.
 Since typical fluctuations are always present in real systems, one needs to take them into account.
 Let us demonstrate for the most simple case $D=1$ that the quasi-localized states are robust to these fluctuations.
-As we will show later (see Section~\ref{eigSpectrum}), the level spacing is not very sensitive to the presence of the potential fluctuations, hence, we can assume it to coincide with the one in clean system.
+As we will show later (see Section~\ref{eigSpectrum}), the level spacing is not very sensitive to the presence of one potential fluctuation, hence, we can assume it to coincide with the one in clean system.
 Using that, we can easily find energy that corresponds to the level spacing $\delta_D(E)$ which is of order of the characteristic scale of the matrix element of the random potential $\sqrt{\langle V^2\rangle} \sim W L^{-1/2}$:

 Therefore, states with energies $E \ll E^\prime_c$ remain almost unperturbed owing to typical fluctuations.
-Some of them are ``extended'' over the whole system: the localization length $l_E \sim W^{-2}E^{2 - \frac{2}{\alpha}}$~\cite{TikhonovIoselevichFeigel'man} for these energies is much larger than the system size; and some of them are quasi-localized in the sense described above, since $E_c \ll E^\prime_c$, where
+Some of them extend over the whole system: the localization length $l_E \sim W^{-2}E^{2 - \frac{2}{\alpha}}$~\cite{TikhonovIoselevichFeigel'man} for these energies is much larger than the system size (we call such states ``quasi-extended"); and some of them are quasi-localized in the sense described above, since $E_c \ll E^\prime_c$, where